 Then, follow the instructions for the last three items to complete this section:

 - Total liabilities: Provide the sum of all your liabilities included in the prior line items above.
-Don’t forget to check your math.

 - Net worth: While net worth isn’t a liability, it is reported in this section.
-You can arrive at your net worth by calculating your total assets reported in the Assets section of the form minus your total liabilities reported on the prior line.
+You can arrive at your net worth by calculating your total assets reported in the Assets section of the form, minus your total liabilities reported on the prior line.

-Don’t Forget to Sign the Form
+Step 14: Sign the Form

-Once you complete the summary of assets and liabilities, and each person listed on the SBA personal financial statement has completed and signed the certification on page 3, you’re done preparing SBA Form 413.
+Once you complete the summary of assets and liabilities and each person listed on the SBA personal financial statement has completed and signed the certification on page 3, you’re done preparing SBA Form 413.
 You’ll provide this form to your lender with your SBA loan application and other supporting documents.

 Frequently Asked Questions (FAQs)

-The SBA Form 413 is a personal financial statement that is filled out when applying for an SBA 7(a), SBA 504, or SBA Disaster loan.
+SBA Form 413 is a personal financial statement that is filled out when applying for an SBA 7(a), SBA 504, or SBA Disaster loan.

 Gather all of your financial documents and fill out each section.
 Save the assets and liabilities for last as you will be able to use your other sections to help fill out those sections at the end.
 Have your company’s financial expert help fill these forms out.
 Your SBA loan provider can also give you guidance on any SBA forms that need to be completed.